Sid672/Rangoli/README.md

    Inner loop:
      #body
 ```
 - You have seen that the same pattern is repeated.
 If you count, you will find that pattern is repeated 36 times.
-So we need a varible `n = 36`.
+So we need a variable `n = 36`.
-- According to rough diagram we should turn turtle upward `t.right(270)`then move 25 pixels `t.forward(25)`.
+- According to the rough diagram we should turn turtle upward `t.right(270)` then move 25 pixels `t.forward(25)`.
 ```python
 n = 36
 t.right(270)